abckyadav/Shoppersstop-team-project/README.md

 - Now the project is ready just go and visit home page

+- for visit product page click on men at navbar => all clothing.

 ### What did I Learn

 - By end of this project, I am able to learn how effective work can be done as a team when ideas are trajected in multiple spectrums.